Leody Taveras Player Props: Rangers vs. Red Sox

 Leody Taveras At The Plate

-- Among qualifying batters in MLB action, his batting average ranks ninth, his on-base percentage ranks 39th, and he is 35th in the league in slugging.
+- Among the qualifying hitters, he ranks 11th in batting average, while his on-base percentage ranks 41st and he is 33rd in slugging.

-- In 30.6% of his games this season, Taveras has driven in at least one run.
-In 10 of those games (13.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.
+- Taveras has driven in a run in 22 games this season (30.6%), including 10 games with more than one RBI (13.9%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.